senofi/documentation/docs/source/iac-jenkins.rst

 used by infrastructure jobs.
 A reference screenshot and significance of each field is detailed in below table.

+|NOTE| However the values for all the fields would not be readily available as the
+AWS infrastructure is not provisioned yet.
+Hence fill up dummy values which are unknown at the moment and later it can be populated before executing the relevant pipeline jobs.

 .. image:: images3/image39.png

 +-----+--------------+-------------------------------------------------+